potato-tf/PopExtensionsPlus/CONTRIBUTING.md

-### Any existing code that breaks these rules predates these guidelines and is too load-bearing/widely used to change
+### Any existing code that breaks these rules predates these guidelines and/or is too load-bearing/widely used to change
 **Offending lines of code that already exist are not a pass to break them yourself.**

 ## General
 - Use PopExtUtil functions as much as possible, all generic re-usable functions go here
 - Always use constants defined in constants.nut/itemdef_constants.nut, avoid magic numbers
-    - various strings are cached as constants for performance or ease of writing
 ## Error Logging:
 - Use `PopExtMain.Error` for errors and warnings, do not use `error()` or other print functions
     - ### Debug: